dscape/frameless/readme.md

 # clif

-`clif` is a set of decisions on how to build cli apps
+`clif` (short for command line interface framework) is a set of decisions on how to build cli apps

 the main design goals are: